 |Beam Attenuator Throughput||Set to "100%" for FPA Imaging||✅|

 Agilent Wizard setup

 The Agilent Wizard assists with sample location and experiment planning.
-At a minimum, you should ensure the objective setting on the Helper tab matches the infrared objective you plan to use.
+At a minimum, you should ensure the objective setting on the Define Regions tab matches the infrared objective you plan to use.

 Important note: The Agilent Wizard assists with experiment setup and planning, but does not affect the data acquisition step.
 All data acquisition is controlled through Resolutions Pro.

 You can take 4X visible overview images of your sample(s) to assist with navigation when the purge shield is on.
 This will be done for you by beamline staff if you are operating remotely.

 - Mount sample(s) on plate, and mount on microscope

 F:\drive if not already done, using the User Services Online format (

 - In the Agilent Wizard header, click the ✎ icon and enter User name, Project, and Sample Name of first sample

 - Open Imaging Method Editor in Resolutions Pro: